macababbadcherry/Analysis-of-Real-Estate-Property-Management-Using-SQL-and-Power-BI/README.md

 ## 1. Introduction

 ## 2. Objectives
 The general objective of this project is to gain a comprehensive understanding of the factors that affect housing prices in the United States.
-Specifically, we want to investigate questions
+Specifically, we want to investigate the following questions:
 * Can we predict housing prices based on the features?
 * How are housing price and location attributes correlated?
 * What is the overall picture of the USA housing prices w.r.t. locations?